Birth date: Nov. 28, 1995

 Hobbies: Snowboarding, wakeboarding, dirt bikes, fitness training, passion for flying, and enjoys following his hometown Atlanta Braves baseball team, college football (favorite team is Georgia Bulldogs), country music (favorite artist is Eric Church), and NFL football.

-Much like his father Bill Elliott, a NASCAR Hall of Fame inductee and former Cup champion (1988), the younger Elliott also knows what it takes to win a championship, running away with the 2014 NASCAR XFINITY Series title in the No. 9 NAPA Auto Parts Chevrolet for JR Motorsports at age 18.
+Also like his father Bil Elliott, a NASCAR Hall of Fame inductee and former Cup champion (1988), the younger Elliott also knows what it takes to win a championship, running away with the 2014 NASCAR XFINITY Series title in the No. 9 NAPA Auto Parts Chevrolet for JR Motorsports at age 18.
 In doing so at age 18, he became the youngest driver ever to win a NASCAR national series title.
 Elliott also became the first driver in NASCAR history to take home the trifecta at the season’s year-end awards – the Driver’s Championship title, Rookie of the Year, and Most Popular Driver awards for the XFINITY Series.
 Elliott nearly repeated his driver’s title in 2015, finishing a mere 15 points short of the XFINITY Series championship.
 However, he did repeat as the Most Popular Driver award winner, carrying on the tradition his father enjoyed over his long career as a record 16-time Most Popular Award winner in the NASCAR Cup Series.

 BUILDING THE FOUNDATION